NLeSC/eAstroViz/README.md

-eAstroViz is a tool that can convert and visualize most LOFAR intermediate data producs, measurement sets, and beam formed data.
+Visualization of the Netherlands eScience center eAstronomy project.

-In addition, it can perform RFI mitigation.
+This tool can convert and visualize radio astronomy measurement sets, as well as most LOFAR intermediate data producs, such as raw voltages, filtered data and beam formed data.
+In addition, this tool can perform RFI mitigation.